-The stresses unloaded on the wall must be calculated with the formulas above described.
+The stresses unloaded on the wall must be calculated with the formulas described above.

-Those types of anchors suggest limiting the distance between mast and served build from about 118 in. in order to not have excessive tubes lengths that may have stability problems.
+Those types of anchors suggest limiting the distance between mast and served build from about 13ft. in order to not have excessive tubes lengths that may have stability problems.
 In case of special needs for the installation, have to be controlled the working conditions and identified an appropriate anchor's pattern for these requirements.